 Tiryak Tadasana – Swaying Palm Tree Pose

-Tiryaka Tadasana removes the fatigue which can be due to the continuous sitting by the students or the office staff.
-The Yoga stretches series of Tadasana, Tiryaka Tadasana and Kati Chakrasana is very useful for office staff, class students, a computer professional who has to sit for a long stretch of time on the chair.
-The sequence also is useful for Yoga Sadhaka to prepare them for the practice of Mantra Japa or meditation.
+Tiryak Tadasana removes the fatigue which can be due to the continuous sitting by the students or the office staff.
+The Yoga stretches series of Tadasana, Tiryak Tadasana and Kati Chakrasana is very useful for office staff, class students, a computer professional who has to sit for a long stretch of time on the chair.
+The sequence also is useful for Yoga Sadhaka to prepare them for the practice of Mantra Japa or Meditation.
 This asana is one of the yoga asanas of Laghu or Poorn Shankh Prakshalana.

 - Spread a Yoga Mat and stand with the feet more than shoulder-width apart.

 - Focus the gaze on a fixed point, just above the line of sight or in front of the body.